rgalanakis/robgforpps/_pages/one-city.md

 {% include back-to-top.html anchor="toc" %}
 {% include sectionend.html %}
 <hr class="section-sep" />
-{% include sectionstart.html alt=1 %}
+{% include sectionstart.html %}

 {% include policy-heading.html slug="transportation" title="One City Transportation Policy" %}

 Did you know that 30% of car trips during Portland’s rush hour are trips to and from school?
 And that the majority of students are driven to school?

-One City Policy: All home-to-school transportation should be the responsibility of the Transportation Director, and they should be evaluated on reduction of car trips at neighborhood schools.
+{% include policy-proposal.html slug="transportation" text="All home-to-school transportation should be the responsibility of the Transportation Director, and they should be evaluated on reduction of car trips at neighborhood schools." %}
-{:class="policy-proposal"}

 But home-to-school transportation is not under the purview of anyone at PPS.
 Schools need to be on the hook for increasing the numbers of kids walking and biking to school, which impacts carbon emissions, health, land use, enrollment, and will make significant impacts on educational achievement.

-One City Policy: Support students walking and biking with reduced car speeds and less exposure to traffic on Safe Routes along Neighborhood Greenways and around schools.
+{% include policy-proposal.html slug="transportation" text="Support students walking and biking with reduced car speeds and less exposure to traffic on Safe Routes along Neighborhood Greenways and around schools." %}
-{:class="policy-proposal"}

 PPS should be using its role as the region’s largest car-trip-generator to support policies that result in fewer car trips.
 For example, PPS should work with Portland Bureau of Transportation (PBOT) Safe Routes to School (SRTS) to add infrastructure to Neighborhood Greenways that also serve schools.
 One of the major drivers of cost is public engagement&mdash; but by being a partner to PBOT, PPS can defray this cost and deliver schools that even young children are safe to walk and bike to.

-One City Policy: Establish walking school buses supported by volunteer stipends, which are proven to improve attendence of at-risk youth.
+{% include policy-proposal.html slug="transportation" text="Establish walking school buses supported by volunteer stipends, which are proven to improve attendence of at-risk youth." %}
-{:class="policy-proposal"}

 Interventions like Walking School Buses and Bike Buses are proven ways to improve attendence.
 It is the most cost-effective, equitable way to reach many at-risk children.